From inside the book

 Síða 29

-“ Caraboo " was , in other words , a generically self - conscious performance that troped its own conventions and the contexts that gave shape to them .
-Most pointedly , by exposing the fantastic basis — and enacting the contradictions ...
+... performance that troped its own conventions and the contexts that gave shape to them .
+Most pointedly , by exposing the fantastic basis and enacting the contradictions- of Orientalist discourse and aesthet- ics , Caraboo embodied the ...

-“ Caraboo " was , in other words , a generically self - conscious performance that troped its own conventions and the contexts that gave shape to them .
-Most pointedly , by exposing the fantastic basis — and enacting the contradictions ...
+... performance that troped its own conventions and the contexts that gave shape to them .
+Most pointedly , by exposing the fantastic basis and enacting the contradictions- of Orientalist discourse and aesthet- ics , Caraboo embodied the ...

 Síða 85

-( 9 ) - Vida's performance of working - class femininity is a rejection of the conventional spectacularity that organizes upper - class femininity , a redressing of the self for successful political agency.29 Yet , the masquerade that ...
+... performance of working - class femininity is a rejection of the conventional spectacularity that organizes upper - class femininity , a redressing of the self for successful political agency.23 Yet , the masquerade that repositions ...

-( 9 ) - Vida's performance of working - class femininity is a rejection of the conventional spectacularity that organizes upper - class femininity , a redressing of the self for successful political agency.29 Yet , the masquerade that ...
+... performance of working - class femininity is a rejection of the conventional spectacularity that organizes upper - class femininity , a redressing of the self for successful political agency.23 Yet , the masquerade that repositions ...

 Aðrar útgáfur - View all